gvellut/scribus_utils/README.md

 This script scales the image so that it fills the frame completely (slightly modified from code by Jeremy Brown)

+### Image_AlignInFrame

+Align an image in its frame, keepin its current zoom level (taken from the Scribus wiki, slioghtly modified)

 ### Image_Cleanup

 Cleans a folder tree of images not used inside the SLA by moving them to a __Trash folder (not started)